This page last updated: 15 January 2007

 1899-1900

-Headquarters and landing for Mauna Rose, a stock ranch owned by Thomas Cummins and later headquarters for the Waimanalo Plantation starting around 1880.
+Waimanalo was the headquarters and landing for Mauna Rose, a stock ranch owned by Thomas Cummins.
+Waimanalo Plantation began growing sugar cane in 1881.
 Waimanalo was popular with Kalakaua and Liliuokalani who often visited the country home of John Cummins.
-The region supported a large Hawaiian population engaged in taro cultivation, and Chinese, engaged in rice farming.
+Besides ranching and sugar cane cultivation, the region supported a large Hawaiian population engaged in taro cultivation, and Chinese engaged in rice farming.

 Waipahu, Ewa District